-I would be delighted to visit your school or library in southwestern Ontario to visit with Bad Kitten
+I would be delighted to visit your school or library in eastern or southwestern Ontario to visit with Bad Kitten

 and/or Finders Keepers

 .
 Both books are for children aged 4-10, but I am enthusiastic to share with older students my writing/publishing experiences, and my support for animal rescue.